dotnet/reactive/Rx.NET/Documentation/adr/0003-windows-tfms-and-desktop-framework.md

 Simply removing UI-specific types in `System.Reactive` v7 would be a type 2 change (because of [the need for things to work when we have indirect dependencies on multiple versions](#transitive-references-to-different-versions)).

-We consider type 2 changes to be unacceptable unless [sufficient time has passed and sufficient warning was given](#minimum-acceptable-path-for-breaking-changes).
+We consider type 2 changes to be unacceptable unless [sufficient time has passed and sufficient warning was given](#minimum-acceptable-path-for-breaking-changes) (or a critical security concern makes it absolutely necessary).
 We consider all breaking changes undesirable, but would be open to type 1 changes on a shorter (e.g. 1-4 year) timescale if no better alternative exists.

 #### Plug-in systems must work

 An earlier draft of this ADR stated that we must not re-introduce the problem in which host applications with a plug-in model can get into a state where plug-ins disagree about which exact DLLs are loaded for a particular version of Rx.
-That was before discovering that Rx 5.0 had already re-introduced it.
+That was before discovering that Rx 5.0 had already re-introduced it exactly this problem.
 So we now have the slightly less ambitious target of not making it any worse than it already is.

 It's worth re-iterating that this is a non-issue on .NET 6.0+ hosts.
 Applications hosting plug-ins on those runtimes will use [`AssemblyLoadContext`](https://learn.microsoft.com/en-us/dotnet/core/dependency-loading/understanding-assemblyloadcontext), enabling each plug-in to make its own decisions about which components it uses.
 If plug-ins make conflicting decisions, it doesn't matter, because `AssemblyLoadContext` is designed to allow that.